AFRICA: CYCLING CAIRO TO CAPE

 UGANDA & RWANDA

 I had some really good experiences in Tanzania, but I was also really quite bored for significant chunks of it.
-After the crazy population densities of Uganda and Rwanda it was an immeasurable relief to have some room to breathe and to be able to wild camp again.
+After the crazy population densities of Uganda and Rwanda, it was an immeasurable relief to have some room to breathe and to be able to wild camp again.
 Tanzania’s landscapes are exactly how I imagined Africa.
-One section in particular was remote enough to mark as a world highlight.
-There is definitely some adventure to be had in Tanzania; a sense that you are really off the beaten track in the wild heart of Africa.
-That said, even in Tanzania there were more people around than I expected .
-Even on the most remote and interesting dirt roads I was never more than a few hours ride from a village.
+One section, in particular, was remote enough to mark as a world highlight.
+There is certainly some adventure to be had in Tanzania; a sense that you are really off the beaten track in the wild heart of Africa.
+That said, even in Tanzania there were more people around than I expected.
+Even on the most remote and interesting dirt roads, I was never more than a few hours ride from a village.
 And wild camping wasn’t as easy as I'd thought it would be as there were still usually people around somewhere nearby.
-There are certainly parts of Tanzania which are more remote, but as a whole the country was far more populated than I expected.
+There are parts of Tanzania which are more remote, but as a whole, the country was far more populated than I expected.

 ZAMBIA, ZIMBABWE & BOTSWANA